Dallas International Film Festival: History

 In 2010, the name of the festival was changed to the Dallas International Film Festival after the contract with AFI expired.
-Amber Heard received the inaugural DALLAS Shining Star Award and writer/director Frank Darabont received the DALLAS Star Award.
+The 11-day 2010 Dallas International Film Festival, ran April 8-18th, its full schedule encompassing 153 features and shorts making up a total of 170 screenings.
+Opening Night has a unique look too, as the festival presented not just a single opening night film, but instead took over 8 screens at the Angelika Film Center and showcased multiple films from the festival.
+Amber Heard received the inaugural DALLAS Shining Star Award.
+Dallas Star Award Recipients were cinematographer Wally Pfister, Pixar animation wizard Brad Bird, writer/director John Lee Hancock and writer/director Frank Darabont.
 The 4th annual festival was held from April 8 to April 18, 2010.